 Healthy bee populations for sustainable pollination in horticulture (PH15001)

-What’s it all about?
+What was it all about?

 - Determine how bees use different floral resources across seasons and devise and test appropriate farm-level floral enhancement schemes

-- Determine what microbial diseases infect insects in Australian pollinator communities and which of these diseases are shared across native and honey bee populations
+- Determine what microbial diseases infect insects in Australian pollinator communities and which of these are shared across native and honey bee populations

 - Inform and educate growers and land managers about bee population health.